maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 calling the more specialised but also expensive (resource-wise) SearchService interface.
 It is implemented following the REST methodology and receives only a page number and a page size as input parameters.
 The MSR will respond with a list of all Instance objects, in a paged response.
-The internal structure the Instance is provided in more detail in the
-[Service Data Model](#service-data-model) section.
+The internal structure of the Instance object is provided in more detail in the [Service Data Model](#service-data-model) section.

-#### Operation functionality
+#### Operation Functionality
 <!--
     Describe the functionality of the operation, i.e. how does it produce the output from the input payload.